AWARDS FOR LOCAL AUTHORITIES

 projects you deliver.

 This category covers all areas of transport marketing including information, promotion and travel planning.
-We will be looking for statistical or anecdotal evidence that the approach that you have adopted is working.
+We will be looking for statistical or anecdotal evidence that the approach that you have adopted is working as planned.